basic-1/basic-1/docs/embedding.md

 ### Expressions postfix notation caching functions

-BASIC1 interpreter transforms every expression to its prefix notation or reverse Polish notation (RPN) before evaluation.
+BASIC1 interpreter transforms every expression to its postfix notation or reverse Polish notation (RPN) before evaluation.
 Building an expression's RPN is not a fast operation so it's very desirable to cache expressions already converted to RPN.
+The caching can make executing programs faster if there are many repeating code blocks such as subroutines and loops.
 Enable `B1_FEATURE_RPN_CACHING` macro definition in `feat.h` file to turn the caching functions usage on.

 `extern B1_T_ERROR b1_ex_prg_rpn_cache(B1_T_INDEX offset, B1_T_INDEX continue_offset);`
 The function should copy expression from `b1_rpn` variable and `continue_offset` value to the cache.
-The cache record identifier should consist from values of `b1_int_curr_prog_line_cnt` and `offset` variables. `b1_rpn` is a pointer to array of `B1_RPNREC` strucures, the last structure in the array has `flags` member set to zero value.
+The cache record identifier should consist from values of `b1_int_curr_prog_line_cnt` and `offset` variables. `b1_rpn` is a pointer to array of `B1_RPNREC` structures, the last structure in the array has `flags` member set to zero value.
 The function should copy entire array including the termionating structure.

 `extern B1_T_ERROR b1_ex_prg_rpn_get_cached(B1_T_INDEX offset, B1_T_INDEX *continue_offset);`
+The function is called by interpreter before building expression's RPN.
+The expression is identified with values of `b1_int_curr_prog_line_cnt` and `offset` variables and the function should provide data previously stored with `b1_ex_prg_rpn_cache` function call: expression continue offset value should be written at the address `continue_offset` pointer points at and `b1_rpn` global variable should be changed to point to the expression data (`B1_RPNREC` structures array).
+If the expression is not found in the cache the pointers have to be left unmodified.

+See `./source/ext/exprg.cpp` file for possible functions implementation.